MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ### Task 1

-1. To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
+1. [] To create a new search parameter, you need to POST a SearchParameter Resource to the FHIR service database.
 See the **Create New Search Parameter call** in the **FHIR Search Postman collection** for an example.

-1. When ready, go ahead and run the **Create New Search Parameter** call in **Postman**.
+1. [] When ready, go ahead and run the **Create New Search Parameter** call in **Postman**.

-1. To perform a search using the custom search parameter that you just created, first [**follow these instructions**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
+1. [] To perform a search using the custom search parameter that you just created, first [**follow these instructions**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
 Return here when you have finished the process.

-1. Then, [**run a re-index job**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
+1. [] Then, [**run a re-index job**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
 You can use the Reindex call in the FHIR Search collection to accomplish this.

-1.  *Note:* Reindexing can take up to several minutes.
+    > [!NOTE] Note: Reindexing can take up to several minutes.

-1. Once you have tested the new search parameter and re-indexed the FHIR service database, try running the **Search by Custom Search Parameter** call in the **FHIR Search collection**.
+1. [] Once you have tested the new search parameter and re-indexed the FHIR service database, try running the **Search by Custom Search Parameter** call in the **FHIR Search collection**.
 You should receive a Bundle with results filtered by the custom search parameter.

 What does success look like for Lab-10?